matematiflo/SumsOfSquares/SumSq/Ppties.md

 ## More computations

-Before moving on to the exercises, we give another proof of `theorem SumSqSmul`, seen in the section on [Multiplicatition by a scalar](#multiplication-by-a-scalar).
+Before moving on to the exercises, we give another proof of `theorem SumSqSmul`, seen in the section on [Multiplication by a scalar](#multiplication-by-a-scalar).

 It is a direct, more computational proof, harder to follow than the original proof (by induction).